TTTTMMMM/chairLocations/README.md

 ![](/markdownImages/chairLocsUsage_20200506.png)

 The day after above usage.
-It cost me \$.01 to go over the 50K/day read operations overlimit!
+It cost me \$.01 to go over the limit of 50K read operations per day!

 ![](/markdownImages/overageCost.png)